-If, subsequent to the formal stage/appeal stage, a volunteer once again displays similar behaviour or actions that contravene the expectations of the Association, the Head of Managing Concerns about a volunteer v4.0
+If, subsequent to the formal stage/appeal stage, a volunteer once again displays similar behaviour or actions that contravene the expectations of the Association, the Head of

 Volunteering, directors, or investigating trustees may, at their discretion, take further action without repeating the informal and formal stages.
 This action may, if necessary, include immediate cessation of volunteer role/s.
 If cessation is decided upon, the volunteer may appeal again, provided there is new evidence or information that was not considered when the decision was made.
 The appeals procedure will be as in section 3.4 above.